Cedrus: Taxonomy and internal phylogeny

 The genus Cedrus was described by the German botanist Christoph Jacob Trew in his Plantae Selectae Quarum Imagines in 1757.
 The Cedrus taxa are assigned according to taxonomic opinion to between one and four species.
 The deodar cedar is sister to the Mediterranean cedars.
 The Cyprus cedar for example is variously considered to be a variety or subspecies of Cedrus libani, or a species C. brevifolia in its own right; some evidence from allozymes suggests it may even be embedded within the range of variation in the Turkish cedar.
 Divergence ages are marked on the cladogram.

 The species cannot hybridise in nature due to their geographical separation, but when brought together in cultivation, they do so freely.
-However, because cedars (particularly between the Mediterranean taxa) are so similar to each other, hybrids are notoriously to detect and identify.
+However, because cedars (particularly between the Mediterranean taxa) are so similar to each other, hybrids are notoriously difficult to detect and identify.
 Hybrids between Atlas and Deodar cedars have been deliberately bred by the Tesi nursery in northern Italy since the 1980s, and were named in 2021 as the cultivar group Cedrus Tesi Group.